Skip to content

 How do you make a small barndominium feel bigger?

-Use open-concept living, vaulted ceilings, large windows, covered porches, minimal hallways, built-in storage, and simple room layouts.
+Use open living areas, vaulted ceilings, large windows, glass doors, covered porches, built-in storage, light finishes, and a simple floor plan with minimal hallways.

 Are small barndominiums cheaper to build?